surfing bali

 Additional surf travel tips for Bali

-3. Wear a helmet when riding your bike
+3. Always wear a helmet when riding your bike.

-4. Drink plenty of Bintangs, but stay away from Arak
+4. Drink plenty of Bintangs, but avoid Arak.

-5. Get out of your comfort zone and meet new people
+5. Step out of your comfort zone and make new friends.

-6. Take earplugs, cable ties and some Vaseline for rashes
+6. Remember to pack earplugs, cable ties, and Vaseline for rashes.

-7. Don’t rely on the swell forecast to tell you what the waves are like… go check them yourself
+7. Don’t rely solely on the swell forecast, go check the waves yourself.

-8. Pack for humid weather but bring some trainers for when you’re hiking or riding.
-If you’re female, bring a sarong too
+8. Pack for humid weather, but also bring trainers for hiking or riding.
+If you’re a female, don’t forget to bring a sarong.

-9. Make sure your taxi driver has turned the fare meter on
+9. Always make sure your taxi driver has turned on the fare meter.

-10. Don’t be afraid to tuck into the local cuisine.
-If we’ve said it once we’ve said it a thousand times… homemade nasi goreng is life
+10. Don’t be afraid to try the local cuisine.
+We can’t stress it enough, homemade nasi goreng is life.

 The waves are waiting for you!
 SURF IN BALI